Because there is almost 0 good information about Tayrona National Park, 70% of travelers make the same mistakes when visiting it.

 - You want to horse ride

-- You want to try to arrive first to book the hammocks on the rock
+- You want to arrive first in Cabo San Juan to book the hammocks on the watchtower

-If you do not belong to the groups above, you should take the 2nd entrance.
+If you do not belong to the groups above, you should opt for the 2nd entrance.

-- You have to watch a 20 min video (in Spanish) and wait in line
+- You have to watch a 20 min video (in Spanish).

 - They will check your bag

-- Then you have to take another small bus (3000 COP) to go to the “real” entrance (Cañaveral).
+- Then you have to take another small bus (5000 COP) to go to the “real” entrance (Cañaveral).
 It’s 4km on a dirt road.
-You can decide to walk but I don’t see the interest – Stop smoking or drinking if you want to save money

 - Walk a little more than 1h30 to arrive at the main beach (Cabo San Juan)